voidstar78/XINFO/README.md

 - Tag target can be up to 40 characters
 - External link targets can be to 80 characters

-"visible" links is confusing.
-If the user is using 80x60 they can have more links visible at a time than at smaller resolutions.
+Since "visible" links is confusing, here is a little explanation:  If the user is using 80x60 they can have more links visible at a time than at smaller resolutions.
 You'll need to arrange the .X16 content such that, in the worse case at 80x60, only 30 links can be presented at a time on the same page.
 Each link counts, even if they go to the same target.
+To make things easier, I'd just suggest the following: only do up to 30 links per file.
+If you need more then that, break the content up into multiple files.
+But the point here it is not really a per-file limit, but a "per what the user see's on the screen" limit (so you can technically go around the 30-link per file limit by having huge gaps in the content, but that's silly- just go with multiple files).

 This is all adjustable in the .c source code, just depends on how much RAM to be reserved upfront.
 To keep code compact, so far avoiding using malloc and just using fixed size pre-allocated arrays.